 As compared to basic needs services addressing Food Insecurity, students seeking additional basic needs services, such as technology and transportation are more likely to be male.
-Additionally, whereas there was a 6% decrease in the percentage of Latinx students who accessed services to address food insecurity, there is a 4% increase in Latinx students' utilization of other basic needs services such as transportation, childcare, and housing support.
-18-24-year-old students are also more likely to utilize other basic needs services, including financial support for textbooks and referrals for mental health support, than they are to utilize services that address food insecurity.
+Additionally, whereas there was a 6% decrease in the percentage of Latinx students who accessed services to address food insecurity, there is a 4% increase from the 2020-2021 Academic Year, in Latinx students' utilization of other basic needs services such as transportation, childcare, mental health referrals, and housing support.
+18-24-year-old students are more likely to utilize other basic needs services, including financial support for textbooks and referrals for mental health support than they are to utilize services that address food insecurity.

-Academic Programs of Students Accessing
+Academic Programs of Students Accessing FRESH Program

-FRESH Program